Visit the MSC

 SGEF Solar Panel Project

 In 2017, the Marshall Student Center underwent a $1.3 million project to significantly increase its solar energy production—the largest project undertaken by the Student Green Energy Fund to date.

 The installation of 1,075 solar panels to the third- and fourth-level roofs are in addition to a pre-existing 15kW system that was already installed on the Marshall Student Center roof and a 8.82 kW system on the center's amphitheater.

 The additional panels will generate 525,000 kWh per year, the annual energy usage of 39 homes.
 Click here to view the energy production.

-5.16.17 - John Pilz, a USF senior majoring in environmental science and policy, submitted the solar panel project to the Student Green Energy Fund after two years of work on the proposal.
+John Pilz, a USF senior majoring in environmental science and policy, submitted the solar panel project to the Student Green Energy Fund after two years of work on the proposal.
+The picture below was taken on 5/16/17 during the installation of the solar panels.

 "The solar proposal was a project designed — since I started on it two years ago — to really make a difference with the (SGEF).
 To do, what I believe, the (SGEF) was created for," Pilz, a senior majoring in environmental science and policy, said.
 "Which is to create green energy for USF and to make an impact with dollars that we have that one or two people can't just do alone."